Community Contacts

 The purpose is to make group members aware who they can talk to with problems like:

-See more about the benefits of a contact person in this post.
+See more about the benefits of a contact person in this post (Julia Wise and Catherine Low).

 By default, in a small group the contact person will be whoever the visible organizer(s) are.
 As groups develop more, they may want to assign one or more contact people who aren’t necessarily also organizing events.